stevegrubb/audit-explorer/README.md

 If you are using the Logs Event Source, then you can have extra data included in the generated CSV file by checking the boxes under the Extra CSV Info to Include.

-With this program, you can display:
-* Bar Charts
-* Heat Maps
-* Pivot Tables
-* Sankey Diagrams
-* Trees/Dendrograms

 ## Resources